 - Add only ONE food at a time

 - Scrambled eggs (soft, boiled, poached)

 - Veggies (mashed, can, and slow-cooked to tenderize)

 - Sweet potatoes, and potatoes (mashed – only)

-- Yogurt (no frozen)
+- Greek Yogurt

-Things To Keep In Mind With Phase 3
+Things to Keep in Mind With Phase 3

-By this stage your stomach should be in better shape to handle solid foods.
+By this stage, your stomach should be in better shape to handle solid foods.
 From now on, these foods are the foods you’re going to be eating for the rest of your life.
 Ultimately, you can consume a healthy, well-balanced diet in small portions.